cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 collection can be found in section [How Hooking Works](./4_tracing.md#how-hooking-works) below.

 Note: As mentioned before, [Morion](https://github.com/pdamian/morion) generally intends to favor configuration flexibility over full automation.
-Due to this, `leave` addresses of hooks (currently) need to be configured manually, since in general, the return address of a function is hard to determine (e.g. tail calls).
+Therefore, `leave` addresses of hooks (currently) need to be configured manually, since in general, the return address of a function is hard to determine (e.g. tail calls).
+And more importantly, [Morion](https://github.com/pdamian/morion)'s hooking feature intends not to be limited to function calls, but be applicable in more generic cases, i.e. for any sequence of subsequent assembly instructions.
 ## Run
 Use the following steps to create a **trace** of the binary _circled_, while it is targeted with a _proof-of-vulnerability (PoV)_ payload (as for instance being identified by a fuzzer):